Class Coupon

 Self-Discipline Is Non-Negotiable

 Online programs have higher dropout rates than on-campus programs — typically 40-80% for MOOCs, though structured degree programs are much better.
 The freedom to study anytime also means the freedom to procrastinate indefinitely.
 Success requires genuine self-discipline and time management skills.
+Our comparison of online vs. in-person learning explores which format works best for different personality types.

 Some Fields Still Require Physical Presence